Estimating the Existing Housing Shortage

 Achieving a healthy vacancy rate

 One expression of Massachusetts’ severe housing shortage is critically low vacancy rates of 1.6% for sales or rentals.
 The shortage creates intense competition for available units, driving up prices and fueling displacement.
-If more units were available, renters and buyers would have more options, and landlords would have less power to charge maximum rents.
+If more homes were available, renters and buyers would have more options, landlords would have less power to charge maximum rents, and fewer home sales would generate bidding wars.
 Vacancy rates that are too high, however, create their own issues, such as disinvestment.
 A study by the Joint Center for Housing Studies used historical trends to benchmark “natural” vacancy rates of 7.4% for rentals and 1.5% for ownership.
 These values correspond to rates in the mid-1990s before Massachusetts started seeing the most extreme price increases.
 EOHLC estimates the state needs 13,000 additional homes for sale and 38,000 additional homes for rent in order to achieve the target vacancy rates.
 This would provide more choices for people looking to move, would reduce bidding wars, and would give landlords less power to set prices at or near the maximum rate.

 “Missing Households”